Mayfly277/mayfly277.github.io/_posts/2022-07-04-GOADv2-pwning-part2.md

 ![spray_hound_novalid_user.png](/assets/blog/GOAD/spray_hound_novalid_user.png)

+> When you are doing password spray, be carreful you can lock accounts !
+{: .prompt-danger }

 - We could try sprayhound with a valid user to avoid locking account (option -t to set the number of try left)

 ```bash